SullyChen/Autopilot-TensorFlow/README.md

 Use `python run.py` to run the model on a live webcam feed

 Use `python run_dataset.py` to run the model on the dataset

+To visualize training using Tensorboard, run the command line: `tensorboard --logdir=./logs`, then open http://0.0.0.0:6006/ into your web browser.